FileMeta/filemeta.github.io/CodeBit.md

 The following is a short (but growing) list of known CodeBits.

 * [ConsoleHelper](https://github.com/FileMeta/ConsoleHelper): (C#) A class for making console applications more friendly when invoked from a debugger or a shortcut.
+* [DateTag](https://github.com/FileMeta/DateTag): (C#) A class that represents date/time metadata including timezone and precision information often neglected by other date parsers and formatters.
+* [ExifToolWrapper](https://github.com/FileMeta/ExifToolWrapper): (C#) A wrapper class for Phil Harvey's excellent [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/).
 * [HtmlReader](https://github.com/FileMeta/HtmlReader): (C#) A compact and full-featured HTML parser for .NET that implements the XmlReader interface.
-* [IsomCoreMetadata](https://github.com/FileMeta/IsomCoreMetadata) (C#) A class for retrieving and updating core metata from files in .MP4, .MOV, .M4A, and other ISO Base Media Format files.
+* [IsomCoreMetadata](https://github.com/FileMeta/IsomCoreMetadata) (C#) A class for retrieving and updating core metadata from files in .MP4, .MOV, .M4A, and other ISO Base Media Format files.
+* [MetaTag](https://github.com/FileMeta) A class for embedding and extracting metadata tags in free-form text fields according to the proposed MetaTag specification.
-* [MicroYaml](https://github.com/FileMeta/MicroYaml): (C#) A simple parser for the MicroYaml dialect of the YAML file format.
+* [MicroYaml](https://github.com/FileMeta/MicroYaml): (C#) A simple parser and serializer for the MicroYaml dialect of the YAML file format.
+* [TimeZoneTag](https://github.com/FileMeta/TimeZoneTag): (C#) A class for parsing and formatting TimeZone metadata.
 * [WinShellPropertyStore](https://github.com/FileMeta/WinShellPropertyStore): (C#) .NET Wrapper classes for the Windows Property System.